 - Cost of living in Virginia Beach is 4% below the national average, according to Forbes.

-- Virginia Beach receives an overall grade of “A” from Niche.com, with high rankings for family living, public schools, diversity, and nightlife.
+- Virginia Beach receives an overall grade of “A” from Niche.com, with high rankings for public schools, outdoor activities, and nightlife.

 - U.S. News & World Report gives Virginia Beach high ratings as a best place to retire and one of the best places to live in the country.

 - Housing continues to be in demand as more people move to Virginia Beach for job opportunities and the region’s rich cultural and outdoor amenities, according to Virginia Beach Economic Development.